-Facebook is rating the trustworthiness of its users on a scale from zero to one
+Facebook is rating the trustworthiness of its users on a scale from zero to 1

 It is unclear what other criteria Facebook measures to determine a user’s score, whether all users have a score and in what ways the scores are used.

-The reputation assessments come at a moment when Silicon Valley, faced with Russian interference, fake news and ideological actors who abuse the company’s policies, is recalibrating its approach to risk — and is finding untested, algorithmically-driven ways to understand who poses a threat.
+The reputation assessments come as Silicon Valley, faced with Russian interference, fake news and ideological actors who abuse the company’s policies, is recalibrating its approach to risk — and is finding untested, algorithmically driven ways to understand who poses a threat.
 Twitter, for example, now factors in the behavior of other accounts in a person’s network as a risk factor in judging whether a person’s tweets should be spread.

 But how these new credibility systems work is highly opaque, and the companies are wary of discussing them, in part because doing so might invite further gaming — a predicament that the firms increasingly find themselves in as they weigh calls for more transparency around their decision-making.

-“Not knowing how [Facebook is] judging us is what makes us uncomfortable,” said Claire Wardle, director of First Draft, a research lab within Harvard Kennedy School that focuses on the impact of misinformation and that is a fact-checking partner of Facebook, of the efforts to assess people’s credibility.
+“Not knowing how [Facebook is] judging us is what makes us uncomfortable,” said Claire Wardle, director of First Draft, a research lab within Harvard’s Kennedy School that focuses on the impact of misinformation and that is a fact-checking partner of Facebook.
 “But the irony is that they can’t tell us how they are judging us — because if they do, the algorithms that they built will be gamed.”

 The system Facebook built for users to flag potentially unacceptable content has in many ways become a battleground.
 The activist Twitter account Sleeping Giants called on followers to take technology companies to task over the conservative conspiracy theorist Alex Jones and his Infowars site, leading to a flood of reports about hate speech that resulted in him and Infowars being banned from Facebook and other tech companies’ services.
 At the time, executives at the company questioned whether the mass reporting of Jones’s content was part of an effort to trick Facebook’s systems.
 False reporting has also become a tactic in far-right online harassment campaigns, experts say.

-Tech companies have a long history of using algorithms to make predictions about people, from how likely they are to buy products to whether they are using a false identity.
-But as misinformation proliferates, they are making increasingly sophisticated editorial choices about who is trustworthy.
+Tech companies have a long history of using algorithms to make all kinds of predictions about people, including how likely they are to buy products and whether they are using a false identity.
+But as misinformation proliferates, companies are making increasingly sophisticated editorial choices about who is trustworthy.

 [On WhatsApp, fake news is fast — and can be fatal]